Diarrhea

 What should I eat if I have diarrhea?

-Parents and caretakers should give children with diarrhea their usual age-appropriate diet and give infants breast milk or formula.
+Parents and caregivers should give children with diarrhea their usual age-appropriate diet and feed infants breast milk or formula.

 What should I avoid eating if I have diarrhea?

-You should avoid foods that may make your diarrhea worse, such as
+If you have acute diarrhea, avoid foods and drinks that could make diarrhea worse, such as

 Clinical Trials